Data, research, and behavioral models.

 ACT - Acceptance & Commitment Therapy for Smoking

-SmartQuit®, our smoking cessation program, is a cutting edge behavior change tool based on Acceptance and Commitment Therapy (ACT) and tested with a randomized control study and in the real world.
+SmartQuit is now a part of our 2Morrrow Health Platform.
+Our smoking cessation program is a cutting edge behavior change tool based on Acceptance and Commitment Therapy (ACT) and tested with a randomized control study in the real world.
 ACT was shown to outperform CBT for smoking cessation in 6 published studies across multiple platforms including mobile.
 It was developed in cooperation with Fred Hutchinson Cancer Research Center's leading researchers and draws on their years of experience in identifying how to modify addictive behaviors.
 The SmartQuit program is the first app-based smoking cessation program that has been put through the clinical trial process and found to be effective for smoking cessation.
 It’s an experience that is smart, persuasive, and evidence-based.

 Dr. Jonathan Bricker at Fred Hutchinson Cancer Research Center is a leading behavioral scientist studying new ways to help smokers quit.
 His work using Acceptance and Commitment Therapy (ACT) resulted in the SmartQuit program.
 He has published 5 Randomized Control Trials using ACT for smoking cessation and is also looking at other unhealthy behaviors such as those resulting in obesity.

 2Morrow has integrated the work of BJ Fogg, BF Skinner and Charles Duhigg as well as studies from behavioral economics, motivation theory, contemplative science, and social psychology disciplines into the development of engaging, easy-to-use mobile apps.
 We use proven techniques and incorporate new theories for establishing long-term behavioral change by introducing positive habits you want in your daily life - starting small with realistic steps.
 With repetition, these behaviors become automatic and self-actualized.
 Once you begin to progress, this creates the momentum for larger changes in your life.